RATING★ 7.0

 ✨ The Quick Verdict

-If you are a fan of Mystery, Horror cinema, then Bin Badal Barsaat offers a standard experience that justifies its existence in the 1963 landscape.
+If you are a fan of Mystery, Horror cinema, then Bin Badal Barsaat offers a fresh and engaging experience that justifies its existence in the 1963 landscape.

 👥 Target Audience